Prevention Programs in LPS

-The LPS Suicide Intervention Protocol is initiated whenever a student appears to be at risk of suicide, self-harm, or other significant mental health problems.
+The LPS Suicide Risk Review protocol is initiated whenever a student appears to be at risk of suicide, self-harm, or other significant mental health problems.
 School psychologists, counselors, and social workers (and many other staff) are trained in the Applied Suicide Intervention Skills Training (ASIST) model through Livingworks, Inc. The process includes interviewing the student to assess potential risks and protective factors and working with parents to identify the best course of action.
 In serious cases, a student may be transported to an urgent care facility by a School Resource Officer or by ambulance.
 Every attempt to contact parents will be made prior to taking any urgent action.
 If your child has been evaluated or hospitalized for suicide risk outside of school hours, we strongly encourage you to contact the counselor, social worker or psychologist at the school to support with safety planning.

 If you are concerned about someone else being potentially suicidal, you can call 9-1-1, or make a report using the anonymous Safe2Tell hotline.
 If you are not sure how to obtain mental health therapy services, please contact your child’s school.
 The Second Wind Fund and other organizations can provide services at low or no cost.